fusionfabric/open-api-standard/Paths_and_Resources.md

 There are scenarios where multiple path segments and sub-resources can be used.

-Sub-resources can be used when they are clearly associated with the parent resource, for example:
+Sub-resources can be used when they are related to and dependant on the associated parent resource, for example:
-- `GET /clients/{clientId}/ratings/{ratingId}`
+ `GET /clients/{clientId}/ratings/{ratingId}`
-is preferred because it provides context to the ratings resource and is more easily understood, unlike the following:
+is used rather than `GET /ratings/{ratingId}` when a `rating` cannot be created in isolation.

-- `GET /ratings/{ratingId}`
+If the `rating` resource is not dependant on the `client` resource then `GET /ratings/{ratingId}` should be used.

-> sub-resources **MAY** be used when the sub-resource has a life cycle related to the parent resource, for example: `clients/{clientId}/ratings/{ratingId}`
+> sub-resources **SHOULD** be used when the sub-resource cannot exists without the parent resource, for example: `clients/{clientId}/ratings/{ratingId}`

 > when using sub-resources, where possible, the number of path segments **SHOULD** be limited to four to reduce the complexity of the API